InfoSecInnovations/project-fantastic/server/src/help/starting_server.md

 ## Accessing the client

 To access the client use the port defined in the config file.
 The default is 5000.
-If you are running the server locally using this default port, go to `https://localhost:5000`.
-Don't forget the HTTPS otherwise it won't load (redirecting HTTP traffic is on our todo).
+If you are running the server locally using this default port, go to `http://localhost:5000`.

 For more information about using the client see the [Client Help](index.md)